pham-tuan-binh/pham-tuan-binh/README.md

 <!--Intro start-->
 - 🔭 I’m a self-taught FullStack Engineer, currently studying as an Electrical Engineer.
-- I've previously worked at Ericsson as an Innovation Engineer and for Intel as a guest developer for their Intel CoFluent + Intel IPU.
+So technically speaking, I'm a full-stack full-stack engineer, who knows how to design transistors on silicon wafers up to training and deploying AI models lol.

-- Now I'm working at a Hungarian startup called Mindrove on Brain-Computer Interface.
+- 🧠 I'm working at a Hungarian startup called Mindrove on Brain-Computer Interface.
 We have served large institutions in the world including MIT Media Lab and Havard Innovation Lab.

+- 🧑‍💻 I previously worked at Ericsson as an Innovation Engineer and for Intel as a guest developer for their Intel CoFluent + Intel IPU.

 - 🥶 I'm proficient in a range of technology from **Cloud (certified as an AWS Develop Associate)** to **Network (CCNA and 4G/5G Networking)** to **Digital IC design and web applications**.

 - 🌱 I’m currently learning to entertain myself in boring times.